eycwave/email-sender/README.md

 # Java-FileHandler-EmailSender-Program
 A project to create member lists in Java and send e-mails to the people in the relevant lists.
 The project includes file operations such as creating file, file i/o and sending e-mail.
+This project was a project I developed for my exam at university.

 Lists are divided into "Elit Üyeler" and "Genel Üyeler" and these lists are saved in a '.txt' file where the project is located.
 You can add or remove members to lists and send emails to one or both of them these list.